timii/Snapper/README.md

 # Snapper

-TODO: Fix before publishing to the chrome web store.
-Currently when installing the app from the web store and try to use anything it only shows "Revieving end does not exist.
-Probably just need to refactor to use longlived connections.

 Your easy-to-use chrome extension for taking screenshots in your browser.

 ## Installation

-**Option 1** -> Go to (link to chrome store page) and press `Add to Chrome`.
+**Option 1** -> Go to the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and search for "Snapper" or follow the [direct link to the extension page](https://chrome.google.com/webstore/detail/snapper/opchjelombkjeoleoaganhaofjgjnbod) and press `Add to Chrome`.

 **Option 2** -> Install it from source: